 Therefore, the company is able to show lower debt to equity ratio and maintain its profitability as well.
 It’s a win-win situation for the company on both the aspects of balance sheet as well as P&L account.

 Therefore, it becomes paramount that the investor should understand the nature of diesel generator sets, plant & machinery and building which increased in value despite usage and the usual wear & tear associated with operational usage.
-Otherwise, the profits shown by Indo Count Industries Limited to the extent of ₹178.7 cr at PBT level (equal to the revaluation reserve at FY2010) and related net profits after tax of about ₹125 cr. (deducting 30% tax from PBT of ₹178.7 cr), would not have any sound basis.
+Otherwise, the profits shown by Indo Count Industries Ltd to the extent of ₹178.7 cr at PBT level (equal to the revaluation reserve at FY2010) and related net profits after tax of about ₹125 cr. (deducting 30% tax from PBT of ₹178.7 cr), would not have any sound basis.

 3) Revenue recognition:

-Analyzing the revenue recognition practice being followed by Indo Count Industries Limited at pg.
+Analyzing the revenue recognition practice being followed by Indo Count Industries Ltd at pg.
 89 of FY2016 annual report indicates that the company recognizes revenue from its sales the moment the goods are dispatched from the factory:

 Ideally, the revenue should be recognized when all the risk and reward of ownership are transferred from the seller to the buyer and there is certainty of the purchase consideration being received from the buyer.
 However, when a company, which has most of its revenue from exports, recognizes revenue when the goods are shipped out from its factory gate, then an investor would notice that many factors still remain uncertain like: